 Any shareholder is entitled to submit motions to be considered and carried/not carried at the Company's General Meetings.
 In order for such motions to be presented to the Annual General Meeting they must be in writing and be submitted to the Board of Directors.
 If the motion is submitted no later than 6 weeks before the holding of the General Meeting, the shareholder is entitled to have the motion included in the agenda.
 If the motion is submitted to the Company later than 6 weeks before the holding of the General Meeting, the Board of Directors will decide whether the motion has been submitted in time for it to be included in the agenda.

 The agenda and all motions to be considered by the General Meeting and in case of an Extraordinary General Meeting also the reason of such Meeting must be appended to the notice convening the General Meetings.
-In respect of the Annual General Meeting a copy of the annual report with the auditor's report and signed by the Executive Board and the Board of Directors must also be appended.
+In respect of the Annual General Meeting a copy of the annual report with the auditor's report.
 The notice convening the meeting must also include any motion to determine the remuneration of the Board of Directors.

 The annual report with the auditors' report and the management's review is presented to the Annual General Meeting.